-According to the percentage of staff who have responded to the online survey, PROCESS MANAGEMENT received a ranking of 3.9, which is slightly below the "FREQUENTLY" mark.
+According to the percentage of staff who have responded to the online survey, PROCESS MANAGEMENT received a ranking of 4.0, which is right at the "AGREE" mark.
 The staff agreed the most with questions 6b.
 I collect information (data) about the quality of my work., and 6c.
 We have good processes for doing our work.
-Whereas the staff least agreed with items 6a I can get all of the resources I need to do my job.
+Whereas the staff least agreed with items 6d I have control over my work processes.